ghmer/go-tiny-mfa/README.md

 # go-tiny-mfa
 a tinymfa implementation written in go.
+See https://tinymfa.parzival.link for more information.

 **Attention** This is a hobby project to get more used to go-programming.
 It is **not** intended to be used in a production environment without making further security related steps.